 Photo courtesy of Balboa Park

-If there are any gearheads in your family, this museum is a must-see.
+If any gearheads are in your family, this museum is a must-see.
 Inside, you’ll find a very cool collection of cars (and motorcycles, too) that showcase some of the highlights of our country’s car culture over time.

 The cars on exhibit are changed every four months, but one of the most notable vehicles in the museum is always on display.
 No visit is complete without a look at Louie Mattar’s Fabulous Car, a 1947 Cadillac that Mattar outfitted with a stove, a washing machine, and even a toilet, so he could literally drive it non-stop — he gassed up using a moving fuel truck — from Alaska to Mexico City, and then across the U.S.